insure logo

 How non-owner insurance rates in Florida compare to rates in other states

-Non-owner car insurance rates also differ from state to state.
-The average non-owner insurance rate in Florida is $671 a year, which is more than the national average of $353.
-South Dakota is the cheapest at $170 annually, followed by Idaho at $190 per year and Iowa at $193 a year.
+Non-owner auto insurance rates also differ from state to state.
+Florida’s average non-owner insurance rate is $545 a year, higher than the $325 national average.

 StateAverage annual premium